We’re built for biotech

 We recognize that when an emerging biotech is built around a single asset, focus and flexibility are critical to success.

 And, since many of our customers require additional infrastructure, we fill in resourcing gaps to help their product reach the patient faster.
-We are a full-service CRO and offer strategies that are customized for each program, with tailored processes designed to meet highly specific needs.
+We are a mid-size CRO and offer strategies that are customized for each program, with tailored processes designed to meet highly specific needs.

 Premier Research leverages leading technologies and predictive recruitment models, so that our teams can build statistical, adaptive approaches and find efficiencies that support Fast Track designation and orphan drug status.